gokalpcelik/ROHMMCLI/README.md

 This is a brand new tool to detect runs of homozygosity with many enhancements and portability to any platform..

 Requires Java 8 or above.
-HTSJDK, Apache Commons-cli and FlafLAF are the 3 dependencies.
+HTSJDK, Apache Commons-cli and FlafLAF are the 3 dependencies handled by maven.

 ## Install